pdtraver/DL_Final_Project/Unet/Readme2.md

 ## Running the Code

 To execute the script, ensure that your dataset is correctly placed and the model checkpoint is accessible.
 Run the script using a Python interpreter.
 Adjust the paths and parameters as necessary based on your setup.
+Here the batch size is set to 22 because for a single folder, there are 22 files.
+This makes it easy to save the mask into the right folder

 ## Note